mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 I feel the story is changing.
 With the introduction of Azure Virtual Network service endpoints and private endpoints, it's becoming easier for enterprises to realize the benefits of serverless, while also complying with necessary virtual network access controls.

+> If you would like to learn more about virtual networking with Azure Functions, please check out my previous post where I show how to [restrict access to an Azure Function using private site access restrictions](https://michaelscollier.com/azure-functions-private-site-access/).
+A slightly modified version is also now available in the [official Azure docs as a tutorial](https://docs.microsoft.com/azure/azure-functions/functions-create-private-site-access).

 This post will detail how I am able to configure an Azure Function to work with Azure resources using [private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
 By using private endpoints, I ensure that the resources are accessible only via my virtual network.
 The Azure Function app will communicate with designated resources using a resource-specific private IP address (e.g. 10.100.0/24 address space).
 This gives me an additional level of network-based security and control.

 The sample shown in this post, and [accompanying GitHub repository](https://github.com/mcollier/azure-functions-private-storage), discusses the following key concepts necessary to use private endpoints with Azure Functions: